-I am a medical doctor with commercial and research backgrounds in data analysis, IT administration, software development, and client-centric business administration.
+I am a medical Doctor in Sydney, Australia with commercial and research backgrounds in data analysis, IT administration, software development, and client-centric business administration.
 Amongst other things my experience includes university teaching, and organisational strategy and leadership.
-In early 2014 I qualified as the first Certified Health Informatician Australasia (CHIA).
+In early 2014 I qualified as the inaugural Certified Health Informatician Australasia (CHIA).

 I intend for this website to serve as a hybrid between an informal résumé and a place to showcase my creations—thus, please excuse the hubris.

 Non-synonymous single-nucleotide polymorphisms (nsSNPs) involve the substitution of a single DNA base-pair with a consequent change in protein function, often within a gene already known to be associated with disease.
 Novel nsSNPs in such genes require classification as disease-causing or neutral, a task partly achieved through statistical analyses.